PostgreSQL CDC Client

 Database Time Zone Time zone of the database.
 Initial Change The starting point for the read.
 When you start the pipeline for the first time, the origin starts processing from the specified initial change.
 The origin only uses the specified initial change again when you reset the origin.
 Use one of the following options:

-- From Latest Change - Processes all changes that occur after you start the pipeline.
-If a replication slot exists, the origin first processes all existing data in the replication slot.
+- From Latest Change - Processes changes that arrive after you start the pipeline.

 - From Date - Processes changes starting from the specified date.